cjmartin/launchcalendar.org/_posts/2025-05-15-eris-test-flight-1.md

   launch capability.
 This milestone mission marks Australia's first sovereign commercial orbital launch and the nation’s first attempt at an orbital hybrid-powered rocket flight.
-The flight aims to deliver the unnamed test payload to a sun-synchronous orbit, qualifying rocket systems and hybrid propulsion technology.
+The flight aims to deliver the unnamed test payload to a sun-synchronous or low Earth orbit (LEO), qualifying rocket systems and hybrid propulsion technology.
 links:
   - title: >-
       Australia’s Gilmour Space Technologies ready to launch maiden Eris Test